Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/access-license.md

 ```
 If successful, it will display the downloaded license.

-To use the liicense either as a file or as a variable replace the last command with either of these examples:
+To use the license either as a file or as a variable, replace the last command with either of these examples:

 - To download the license file as `license.json`):